Input/Output#

 - Parameters:

-dtypes (iterable of cudf dtype-likes) – The cudf dtypes to extract for each column (or a single one for all).
+is used to conveniently load multiple files, otherwise must be a path or an iterable of paths (or strings).dtypes (iterable of arrow dtype-likes) – The arrow dypes to extract for each column (or a single one for all).

 na_filter (bool, optional) – Whether to detect missing values, set to